It can often be tricky for couples to connect meaningfully in the busyness of everyday life.

 2. Over-communicate

 Couples naturally fall into rhythms – but when life is frantic, priorities can change overnight.
 A woman emailed us recently and this is exactly what happened.
 She hated leaving the house in a mess, so her husband always made a point of cleaning before they left home.
 Then recently, they adopted their first child, and priorities changed.
 She wanted to ensure everything needed for the child was in hand – snacks, a change of clothes, more snacks.
 But while sorting these things, her husband was busy hoovering away, and this really wound her up.
-They almost had a blow-out, but then she brought it up, they were able to acknowledge that her priorities had changed and they adjusted accordingly.
+They almost had a blow-out, but when she brought it up, they were able to acknowledge that her priorities had changed and they adjusted accordingly.
 So phrases like, ‘What do you want today to look like?’, and ‘How can I help today?’ can be really effective in busy times.

 3. Adjust expectations